Overview of the Examples

 Management of a System Failure

-- Not following checklist procedures can lead to further system degradation; adhere strictly to checklist procedures.
+- Failure to follow checklist procedures can lead to further system degradation; adhere strictly to checklist procedures.

 - Panic or stress during a system failure compromises decision-making and error management; develop stress management techniques and maintain composure.

-- Lack of troubleshooting knowledge hinders addressing malfunctions; review and practice procedures regularly
+- A lack of troubleshooting knowledge hinders the ability to address malfunctions; review and practice procedures regularly.

 Monitoring and Management of Automated Systems (Navigation and Autoflight)

-- Excessive use of automation can lead to complacency and reduced situational awareness; regularly practice manual flying skills and understand the limitations of automated systems.
+- Excessive reliance on automation can lead to complacency and reduced situational awareness; regularly practice manual flying skills and recognize the limitations of automated systems.

-- Not monitoring navigational performance or making improper mode selections can cause off-route deviations and potential navigation errors; regularly check navigational performance and cross-check with other navigation systems.
+- Failure to monitor navigational performance or to make proper mode selections can lead to off-route deviations and navigation errors; regularly check navigational performance and cross-check against other navigation systems.

 Providing Instruction in Unfamiliar Aircraft or with Unfamiliar Flight Displays